splunk/vault-plugin-secrets-gitlab/CONTRIBUTING.md

 ## Reporting Bugs/Feature Requests

-We welcome you to use the [Gitlab issue tracker] to report bugs or suggest features.
+We welcome you to use the [GitHub issue tracker] to report bugs or suggest features.
 When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

 - A reproducible test case or series of steps
 - The version of this plugin